shipcloud/shipcloud-for-woocommerce/readme.txt

 == Changelog ==

 = 1.6.0 =
+* Enhanced: Shipment interface to prepare/create labels for an order.
 * Enhanced: Add action link so users can jump from plugins page directly to the plugin settings
 * Enhanced: API connections optimized/centralized.
 * Fixed: Flush carriers on plugin (de-)activation to manually invalidate the cache.
 * Fixed: Streets with a ranged number (like "Middlestreet 162 - 164") are now parsed correctly.
+* Fixed: Prepared shipments can be modified again.
+* Fixed: Prepared shipments can be deleted.

 = 1.5.1 =
 * Enhanced: added Belgium ISO country codes so users can send shipments via DPD to Belgium